MartinPetkov/GCTF2021BeginnersQuestWriteups/11-pwn-notebook/README.md

 ![The main function in Binary Ninja Cloud](main.png)

-This looks like the standard loop the asks for your command choice.
+This looks like the standard loop that asks for your command choice.
 It's nice that the function names were preserved and not obfuscated.

 We could look at any of these but I'm going to start with `print_note` to see if maybe there's a way to bypass the "is DELETED" check.